$0 Michigan Adoption Quick-Start Checklist

 After the Juvenile Court grants TPR, several things must happen before the Probate Court can finalize the adoption:

-1. MDHHS-5643 recommendation — your caseworker must file this form recommending (or deferring on) adoption by you specifically
+1. MDHHS-5643 assessment — your caseworker must complete this assessment, which can include a deferred recommendation about adoption by you specifically

 2. ICPC clearance if required — if you moved from another state or the child was placed across state lines